-The rise of e-commerce has heightened these challenges for many suppliers with end-customers increasingly demanding narrower order-tofulfillment periods, lower prices and greater flexibility in scheduling and rescheduling deliveries.
+These challenges are heightened for suppliers that have end-customers frequently demanding narrower order-to-fulfillment periods, lower prices and greater flexibility in scheduling and rescheduling deliveries.
 End customers also want real-time updates on delivery status, adding considerable burden to supply chain management as process efficiency is balanced with affordable service.